cmougan/WRI_WellBeing_Data_Layer/README.md

 The team posited these landmarks might indicate wealth of the region.

 Due to computing resource constraint, the area of study was restricted to Araria district of Bihar state.
-A disparity was noticed between the clusters in OSM dataset and DHS dataset.
-Clusters, not shared by both dataset, were removed.

 ### Night Time Light Data